 Age and Ownership Requirements

-Countries place limits on the acceptable age of imported vehicles for several important policy reasons.
+Countries limit the acceptable age of imported vehicles for several essential policy reasons.
 One is to regulate the used vehicle market and promote domestic automakers.
 Allowing the import of only moderately aged cars helps control the influx of very cheap, older models that could saturate the local used car sector.
 It also encourages local production by restricting competition from manufactured-abroad vehicles that are no longer under warranty or very late in their usable lifespans.

 Revenue generation is another factor underlying age thresholds.
 Younger imported cars generally hold higher resale values, so import duties and sales taxes collect more money.
-Additionally, newer vehicles requiring manufacture-date verification are easier to assess accurately for tax calculation than those significantly older and more deteriorated.
+Additionally, newer vehicles requiring manufacture-date verification are more straightforward to assess accurately for tax calculation than those significantly older and more deteriorated.

-Finally, safety standards progression over the years means newer cars align better with the import country's established regulations.
+Finally, the progression of safety standards over the years means that newer cars align better with the importing country's established regulations.

 Typical Restrictions

-Typical age restrictions fall in the 6 month to 5-year range from date of manufacture to import.
-This aligns vehicles to still be relatively new while avoiding implications of being effectively brand new off a dealer lot.
+Typical age restrictions fall in the 6-month to 5-year range from date of manufacture to import.
+This aligns vehicles to be still relatively new while avoiding the implications of being effectively brand new off a dealer lot.

 Cars outside this window may face high "luxury import fees", rejection at the border, or other barriers like obligatory safety inspections and retrofits adding time and cost burdens.